Join the SelfHacked Community & get our welcome bonuses

 For Parkinson’s Disease

-In the two studies that showed a decrease in PD symptoms with MP supplementation, used dosages of 30 grams and 15 grams.
-Both these dosages were effective and didn’t cause any major adverse effects.
-I would suggest taking 5 grams daily with water.
+In the two studies that showed a decrease in PD symptoms with MP supplementation, used dosages of 30 grams and 15 grams of a standardized dried extract (~33 mg L-dopa/g).
+Both dosages were effective and didn’t cause any major adverse effects.
+Most standardized extracts contain 3-5% L-dopa.

-5 grams of MP powder daily has been shown to increase sperm motility, count, and overall quality [R].
-Take with water.
-(5 grams = 1 teaspoon).
+5 grams of Mucuna pruriens powder daily could increase sperm motility, count, and overall quality [R].
+Take with water (5 grams = 1 teaspoon).